Study in the USA | IDP Vietnam

 In addition to meeting academic and financial requirements, students need to meet the conditions for applying for a U.S. student visa (F-1).
 The U.S. Consulate will evaluate applications based on clear academic goals, a reasonable study plan, transparent financial ability and a commitment to return to Vietnam after graduation.

-American education system Highly appreciated for flexibility, diversity of education levels and capabilities Personalize the learning path for international students.
+The U.S. education system is highly regarded for its flexibility, diversity of levels, and ability to personalize learning pathways for international students.
 Learners can choose a level of study that suits their age, learning capacity and future career orientation, and easily adjust their study plan if their goals change.

 The U.S. education system is divided into the following main levels: